ScrapingLab

 Can I scrape LinkedIn profiles?

 Yes, you can.
 Tools like Evaboot make it possible.
-Here's the scoop:
+Here is what you need to know:

 Evaboot + LinkedIn Sales Navigator = profile scraping power.
 It works on public and private profiles in your network.
 You can pull emails straight from profiles.